Jim Caldwell

-Jim Caldwell is in his first season with the Panthers serving as senior assistant.
-Caldwell reports directly to coach Frank Reich and helps the team on offense, defense, and special teams.
+Jim Caldwell is in his second season with the Carolina Panthers serving as senior assistant.
+Reporting directly to Head Coach Dave Canales, Caldwell will assist the team on offense, defense, and special teams.

-Caldwell comes to Carolina with 18 years of NFL coaching experience, including seven seasons as a head coach for two NFL teams.
-He also spent eight years as a college football head coach.
-In his seven seasons as head coach of the Indianapolis Colts (2009-11) and Detroit Lions (2014-17), he compiled a 62- 50 (.554) regular-season record, with four playoff berths, two 11-win seasons, and one conference championship.
-Caldwell also won Super Bowls as an assistant coach with Indianapolis (Super Bowl XLI) and Baltimore (Super Bowl XLVII).
-Teams on which he has been part of the coaching staff have qualified for the playoffs 13 times in 17 seasons.
+Caldwell enters his 44th season coaching football, and his 20th in the NFL.
+He has 15 years as a head coach, including seven seasons leading the Indianapolis Colts (2009-11) and Detroit Lions (2014-17), where he compiled a 62-50 (.554) regular-season record, four playoff berths, two 11-win seasons, and one conference championship.
+He also won Super Bowls as an assistant coach with Indianapolis (Super Bowl XLI) and Baltimore (Super Bowl XLVII).
+Overall, teams on which he has been part of the coaching staff have qualified for the playoffs 13 times in 17 seasons.

-Caldwell most recently served as the assistant head coach and quarterbacks coach for the Miami Dolphins in 2019.
+In his most recent position, Caldwell served as the assistant head coach and quarterbacks coach for the Miami Dolphins (2019).

-Caldwell spent four seasons (2014-17) as Detroit's head coach, where he went 36-28 (.563) and led the Lions to two playoff appearances.
-He became the first Lions head coach to have a winning record since Joe Schmidt, who left the team following the 1972 season.
+In his four seasons (2014-17) as Detroit's head coach, Caldwell went 36-28 (.563) with two playoff appearances for a team that made the postseason once in their previous 14 years, and became the first Lions head coach to have a winning record since 1972.
 The Lions accumulated a .667 winning percentage against the NFC North during his tenure, marking the team's best four-year divisional winning percentage since divisional play began in 1967.

-In 2017, Detroit completed a 3-0 road sweep in the NFC North and registered the franchise's first unblemished divisional road record since divisional alignment first began in 1967.
-Quarterback Matthew Stafford continued his ascent under Caldwell as he compiled a 99.3 passer rating for the season and established a new single-season franchise record.
+In 2017, quarterback Matthew Stafford continued his ascent under Caldwell as he established a new single-season franchise record with a 99.3 passer rating.
 Cornerback Darius Slay was named to his first-career Pro Bowl after tying for the NFL lead in interceptions with eight.
 Detroit finished with winning seasons in back-to-back years for the first time since 1994-95.

 In 2016, his third season at the Lions' helm, Caldwell guided Detroit to a 9-7 record and a trip to the playoffs for the second time in three seasons.
 By earning a playoff berth in 2016, Caldwell joined Buddy Parker (1952, 1953) and Bobby Ross (1997, 1999) as the only coaches in Lions history to lead the team to the playoffs twice in their first three seasons with the club.
 The Lions trailed in the fourth quarter in eight of the team's wins in 2016.
 The eight fourth-quarter, come-from-behind wins set a new NFL record, surpassing the previous total of seven set by the 2009 Indianapolis Colts (also coached by Caldwell), for the most wins in a season after trailing in the fourth quarter.